Nevada cleared a major milestone in its reopening plan on June 4, which is the date Gov. Steve Sisolak allowed casinos to reopen.

 The company plans to check the temperature of employees and guests via non-invasive thermal scanners installed at property entrances.
 It’s also requiring employees to undergo COVID-19 testing before returning and then at regular intervals.
 Employees will wear personal protective equipment consistent with health guidelines, and touch-free hand sanitizing stations have been set up around the properties as well.

 “As the Company prepares to reopen, the number one priority has been, and will continue to be, the health and wellbeing of its team members, guests and the entire Las Vegas community,” officials said in a news release May 27.

 Status of employees: Station Casinos had committed to paying its employees through the much of the shutdown, but announced May 1 that it would need to do layoffs.

 According to notifications that Station Casinos filed with the state, the layoffs were expected to affect 6,434 of its 14,000 employees.

 The company announced May 27 that it would extend regular pay and benefits for all full-time employees through June 3.

-Reopening date: Nevada properties will begin reopening June 4, pending regulatory approval.
+Reopening date: Nevada properties reopened June 4.

 Details: The company announced on May 27 that Nevada properties opening June 4 included The Orleans, Gold Coast, Suncoast, Aliante, Cannery, Sam’s Town, Fremont, California and Jokers Wild.
 Three properties will remain closed: Eastside Cannery, Eldorado and Main Street Station